 - Integrated with Feedback Hub.

 It is worth noting that this app is compatible with all computing devices with a chip with an architecture of x86.
 This means, all the laptops, tablets and computers running Windows 10 1803 will be compatible.
 This also means that new low-powered hybrid laptops and tablets powered by Qualcomm’s Snapdragon processors will be compatible due to the x86 emulation layer present in the operating system’s architecture.
 As per the developer, the only device which is not quite compatible with the app is the Surface Hub.
-But Rafael is working hard to bring it in Compatibility to the Surface Hub as well.

 TIP: Sound Lock is another Sound Volume Controller Software you may want to take a look at.